 Sophomores and juniors can apply for MHC-IIP opportunities.
 We encourage first-year students to attend one of our information sessions to learn more about our program and the application process.

 MHC-IIP invites your recommender to either complete an online form or email a letter of reference (if preferred).
-Please direct your faculty recommender to our "References for MHC-IIP Applicants" page for details.
+Please direct your faculty recommender to the Faculty References for MHC-IIP Applicants page for details.

 MHC-IIP internships require a minimum 240 hour commitment.
 Typically, placements are eight weeks in length, while some last as long as twelve weeks.

 A committee of MHC faculty and McCulloch Center staff assesses candidates based on how the internship fits into the student’s academic program and the student’s ability to be successful in the position (e.g., academic preparation, adaptability, initiative, maturity).
-For many positions, the internship host will also be involved in the decision making process and finalist candidates may be required to interview (generally by web conference).
+For many positions, the internship host will also be involved in the decision making process and finalist candidates may be required to interview (generally by video conference).